 B.S./M.S.
 Combined Program

 While there are many people for whom this will be a good match, it will not suit everyone.
-We expect the program to be especially attractive for students intending to go into industry who would like the more in-depth knowledge that an MS program offers and students coming in with advanced standing.
+We expect the program to be especially attractive for students intending to go into industry who would like the more in-depth knowledge that an M.S. program offers.
 However, there are many students who will find this attractive and it is a personal decision that you will want to consider.

-Students in the B.S. degree program with a GPA of 3.2 or better after five or more semesters of study have the option of applying to the combined B.S.–M.S. program to pursue graduate coursework leading to the degree of master of science.
+Students in the B.S. degree program with a GPA of 3.3 or better and within 2 semesters of graduation have the option of applying to the combined B.S.–M.S. program to pursue graduate coursework leading to the degree of master of science.
 Such students must complete the requirements for the bachelor of science degree within eight semesters.
+(Transfer students who are granted additional time by the university may exceed this number.)
 Upon completion of the B.S. degree, students then enroll as a graduate student to continue work towards the master of science degree.
 Admission to the master’s portion of the program cannot be deferred.
 Master’s work must begin the semester following the completion of the B.S. degree.

 The requirements for both degrees remain the same.
 The primary benefit of the program is a significantly simplified and expedited admissions process into the M.S. program.